UK police warns public against coronavirus scams

 "If you are contacted by someone you don't know, online or in person, and are being pressured to buy something you feel unsure about, take a moment to assess the situation and talk to someone you trust before committing," the Met Police said.
 It warns that people and businesses are also more vulnerable to being a victim of cyber fraud as they use the internet more to shop and communicate with friends and family.

-Britain's National Fraud Intelligence Bureau said reports related to the pandemic, which has claimed 177 lives in the UK, have rocketed to 400 percent in recent weeks.
+Britain's National Fraud Intelligence Bureau said reports related to the pandemic, which has claimed 177 lives in the UK, have rocketed to 400 per cent in recent weeks.
 "The majority of scams we are seeing relate to the online sale of protective items, and items that are in short supply across the country, due to the COVID-19 outbreak," said Superintendent Sanjay Andersen, head of the bureau.
-Around 105 such cases recorded since last month caused losses totaling GBP 970,000.
+Around 105 such cases recorded since last month caused losses totalling GBP 970,000.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)